 Integrated System

-It is an absolute best because it offers several safety features.
-Besides protecting from burglaries, it also safeguards from hazards like carbon monoxide and fire.
+It is the absolute best because it offers several safety features.
+Besides protecting from burglaries, it safeguards from hazards like carbon monoxide and fire.

 -